Pioneers of Local Thinking: Polly Atkin

 Our annual lecture, a collaboration between Arts of Place and OCLW, brings together thinking about place with some of the most exciting current work in the fields of biography and life-writing.
 Lives happen in places; places shape lives and have lives of their own.

-We are delighted this year to welcome Fiona Stafford, FBA, Professor of English at the University of Oxford, scholar of Romantic literature, and author of bestselling books on our relationships to the natural world and our local surroundings.
+We were delighted to welcome Fiona Stafford, FBA, Professor of English at the University of Oxford, scholar of Romantic literature, and author of bestselling books on our relationships to the natural world and our local surroundings.

-Landscapes, seascapes, skyscapes – seemingly empty spaces often turn out to be full of life and hidden lives.
+‘Landscapes, seascapes, skyscapes – seemingly empty spaces often turn out to be full of life and hidden lives.
 A solitary walk is a chance to listen to waves or leaves, to catch sight of birds and wildlife, to sense the people who once lived and worked there.
 Writing the long, long life of landscape means attending to what seems odd or out of place, to unexpected openings into the past.
 A bridge from nowhere to nowhere, an old oak in a birchwood, a red squirrel, a half-submerged church, an echoing sea cave, or an enigmatic placename – cracks in the present, opening the way into other times and other lives.’

 Pioneers of Local Thinking, 1740-1820